mattclarke/advent_of_code_22/README.md

 - Using a regular deque instead of a heapq reduces the times down to ~52 seconds and ~270 seconds.
 - Using `appendleft` when building a geode robot reduces the times a little (~47s and ~230s).
 Internet tip!
 - Last minute will produce the same number of geodes as the previous minute, so can just add `r_geode` and exit (~35s and 130s).
 Internet tip!
+- Throw away any materials we cannot spend in the remaining time.
+This reduces the number of different states, so we are more likely to hit the cache for major speed increases (~14s and ~40s!).
+Internet tip!

 ## Day 20
 - Part 1: implemented the algorithm using a linked list because a) it is easier than doing the wrap-around maths and b) I suspected it would be needed for part 2.